-- · Cannot use erased variables or definitions. - Cannot pattern match on erased arguments, unless there is at most one valid case.
+- Cannot use erased variables or definitions. - Cannot pattern match on erased arguments, unless there is at most one valid case (not counting erased constructors).
 If --without-K is enabled and there is one valid case, then the datatype must also not be indexed.